SeeratArora/WVD-Immersion/05-Access-Workspace-Using-WVD-Client.md

    ![ws name.](media/wvd41.png)

-6. After installation, in your local machine go to **Start** and search for **Remote desktop** and open the remote desktop application with exact icon as shown below.
+6. After installation, in your PC go to **Start** and search for **Remote desktop** and open the remote desktop application with exact icon as shown below.

    ![ws name.](media/137.png)